typedb/typedb-docs/10-query/02-get-query.md

 This returns 10 instances of the `person` (entity) type starting from the 6th person ordered by their `full-name`.

 ## Summary
 A `get` query is used to extract information out of the knowledge graph by describing the desired result in the preceding `match` clause.
-We use the modifiers `limit`, `order by` and `offset` to retrieve an optionally ordered subset of the matched instances.
+We use the modifiers `limit`, `order` and `offset` to retrieve an optionally ordered subset of the matched instances.

 Next, we learn how to [insert data](/docs/query/insert-query) into a Grakn knowledge graph.